-The other area where you want to avoid bubbling, is in the oven, you do not want to bring the custard to a boil, because it will separate and break the custard giving you, once again; scrambled eggs.
+The other area where you want to avoid bubbling is in the oven, you do not want to bring the custard to a boil, because it will separate and break the custard giving you, once again; scrambled eggs.
 Instead, lower your temperature (to 280*F) and cook longer.
-You know they’re done when the top is springy to the touch and the centre is still slightly jiggly.
+You know they’re done when the top is springy to the touch and the center is still slightly jiggly.

 Once it’s baked, smooth and cooled sufficiently in the fridge, apply a coat of sugar on the top.
 Spread it with your fingertips so that the distribution of sugar is even.

 Now is time for the fun part, a little flame to the top of the sugar to melt and caramelize it so it colours to a sweet amber and forms a hard candy shell on the top.
-Purists would insist that some portion of the middle be coloured a deeper, mahogany; burning the sugar for that slight bitterness that creates the greatest contrast of flavour and gives the dish it’s name.
+Crème Brûlée purists would insist that some portion of the middle be coloured a deeper, mahogany; burning the sugar for that slight bitterness that creates the greatest contrast of flavour and gives the dish its name.

-- Start with the cream, vanilla bean and its pulp into a medium saucepan, over medium-high heat and bring to a low boil.
-Remove from the heat, cover and allow to sit for 15 minutes.
+Start with the cream, vanilla bean, and its pulp into a medium saucepan, over medium-high heat, bring to a low boil.
+Remove from cream from heat, cover, and allow to sit for 15 minutes.
 Remove vanilla bean.

-- Remove Crème Brûlée from the refrigerator and allow to stand at room temperature for 15 to 30 minutes.
-Add approximately 1 tablespoon of sugar to the top of the cold custard, spread evenly with fingertip.
+Remove Crème Brûlée from the refrigerator and allow to stand at room temperature for 15 to 30 minutes.
+Add approximately 1 tablespoon of sugar to the top of the cold custard, spread evenly with a fingertip.
 Using a torch, melt the sugar and form a crispy top of amber-brown caramel, scorched slightly.
-Allow the to sit 2 to 3 minutes before serving.
+Allow to rest 2 to 3 minutes before serving.